What is Dravet syndrome?

 - Emotional stress or excitement can also trigger seizures in some children.

 - Children usually develop normally in the early years.
-After age 2, they may lose developmental milestones or not progress as quickly as they get older and have more seizures.
+After age 2, they may lose developmental milestones.
+Yet they often do not progress as quickly as they get older.

 - Unsteady walking